isomerpages/ura-lkywcp/_network/0-about.md

 The Network was jointly found by the first 7 LKYWCP Laureates and is also open to the Prize's Special Mentions and future awardees.
 To enrich the engagements, the Network also brings together various stakeholders from each city: mayors, city hall, planning departments, and knowledge organisations.

-To date, representatives from all 7 of the Lee Kuan Yew World City Prize Laureates have signed onto the joint Declaration as Founding Members.

 Founding Members:

 | Member City | Knowledge Partners |